New York Adult Survivors Act

 What Is the Adult Survivors Act?

-Under the New York Adult Survivors Act, survivors of adult sexual assault who were previously barred from filing a claim because the statute of limitation had expired have been granted a one-year time frame to file a lawsuit.
-This time frame is known as a lookback window and expires on November 24, 2023.
+Under the New York Adult Survivors Act—also known as the New York Lookback Law—survivors of adult sexual assault who were previously barred from filing a claim because the statute of limitation had expired have been granted a one-year time frame to file a lawsuit.
+This time frame is therefore a “lookback window” and expired on November 24, 2023.

 This is your opportunity to hold those accountable who perpetrated your abuse or failed to prevent it.
 We appreciate the courage it takes to stand up to the people responsible for sexual violence, and our caring and supportive sexual assault lawyers will provide compassionate support and advocacy throughout the process.